 Javelin Marketing, a marketing/consultancy firm in the financial advising sector, got lured into buying such an email list (of supposed financial advisors).

-No doubt they expected to find their message well-received by many of those advsiors, and to quickly grow their prospect list as a result.
+No doubt they expected to find their message well-received by many of those advisors, and to quickly grow their prospect list as a result.

 As you might expect, it didn’t turn out quite that way:

-Upon emailing to 100,000 of the records, 85,000+ bounced, clogged up the mail server and also got them fired by our web-based email provider.
+Upon emailing to 100,000 of the records, 85,000+ bounced and clogged up the mail server.
+This got them fired by our web-based email provider.

 Attracting subscribers is a deliberate process.

-Because that’s what you end up with after dealing with the damage that purchased email lists do to your email deliverability and your reputation as someone doing business online.
+Because that’s what you end up with after dealing with the damage that purchased email lists do to your email deliverability.